Chapter 11 Haig 121224

 man.
 Many of them were using the M-14, which contributed greatly to

 their ability to pull off this incredible feat.
-The attackers were hardened and
+The attackers were

-their front or they were mowed down by the shrapnel from our big guns at
+platoon's bullets to their front, or they were mowed down by the

-Fire Base Thrust and also Fire Base Charlie.
+shrapnel from our big guns at Fire Base Thrust and also Fire Base

-In night dreams, years later, some of this little band of
+In night dreams, years later, some of this little band of recon

 courageous and twice wounded Vietnam veteran, Oliver Stone, would want

 no part of such a notion.
-Later Oliver would be deceived into making a movie, which would tarnish the names of men
+Later Oliver would be deceived into making a

-like Pete Petersen and Richard Hill.
-He depicted his fellow grunts as murderers of
+Richard Hill.
+He depicted his fellow grunts as murderers of innocent

-had possessed the heart to stay the course, that decision would have
+heart to stay the course, that decision would have brought freedom to a

-brought freedom to a beautiful people, instead of enslavement and death
+beautiful people, instead of enslavement and death to millions.
+However,

 Upon hearing that the recon patrol was under attack, without